ekky19/BeaconHunter/README.md

 * Skips header and summary rows (e.g., containing "All Values", or set your own word)
 * Handles both 3-column and 7-column CSV formats
 * Treats 4–6 columns as 3-column mode
+* 🔍 specificIP option: Set this to focus analysis on a single destination IP instead of scanning the whole CSV

 **3. Timestamp Parsing**